julielerudulier/Projects/Music Recommendation System/README.md

 With more time, I could have:
-  - Designed a review system that would allow me to store ratings of recommendations in a database;
   - Searched for additional resources and add songs to the dataset to have a broader selection of tracks to recommend;
-  - Run alternative unsupervised algorithms to try and get better results than the clusters created in this project.
+  - Run alternative unsupervised algorithms to try and get better results than the clusters created in this project;
+  - Designed a review system that would allow me to store ratings of recommendations in a database.

 ---